On Memorial Day 2009...I Remeber Pearl Harbour.

 The focus of daily life was to keep abreast of what was happening “overseas.”
 I remember reading the newspapers from cover to cover every day to find out what was happening and discussing the events with other adults with whom I came into contact in the course of the day.
 All ears were tuned to the radio anytime a report or a speech came on.
 There were great, inspiring, and encouraging speeches by Roosevelt and Churchill.

 Every night I sat down and wrote a letter to my Marine.
 Every morning I dressed my two little girls and walked to the Post Office to mail that letter and see if we had a letter from “Daddy.”
-We usually did.
+We wrote as often as he could.
 He was a great letter writer.

 Citizens spent whatever “free time” they had doing whatever they could to help with the war effort.
 Some worked for the Red Cross.
 Patriotic and Christian groups frequently had rallies and services to support the troops and to encourage each other.